Charlotte Higgins

 Charlotte Higgins, FSA (born 6 September 1972) is a British writer and journalist.

 Early life and education

-Higgins was born in Stoke-on-Trent, the daughter of a doctor and a nurse, and received her secondary education at a local independent school.
+Higgins was born in Stoke-on-Trent, England, the daughter of a doctor and a nurse, and received her secondary education at a local independent school.
 A family holiday in Crete and an influential schoolteacher awakened her interest in classical languages and culture, and she studied Classics (Literae Humaniores) at Balliol College, Oxford.

 Career

 Higgins is The Guardian's chief culture writer and a member of its editorial board.
 Formerly the paper's arts correspondent and classical music editor, she has a particular interest in contemporary music.
 She began her journalism career at Vogue.